No-go theorem based on incomplete information of Wigner about his friend: Discussion and conclusion

 Finally, asking for an experimental test would require the manipulation of an entire lab.
 This brings us back to Bell's famous question \cite{bell2004}: What exactly qualifies some physical systems to play the role of `measurer'?
 Does Charlie's lab need to contain a physicist with a PhD?
 Still, proof-of-principle demonstrations, in the spirit of Ref.~\cite{bong2020strong} would be highly desirable.

 {\it Acknowledgments.---} The authors would like to thank Eric G. Cavalcanti and Howard Wiseman for critical comments on the early version of this work.
 Discussions with Fabian Bernards, Matthias Kleinmann were fruitful.
 We acknowledge Ad\'an Cabello for support of the discussions, and the University of Siegen for enabling our computations through the OMNI cluster.
-This work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation, project numbers 447948357 and 440958198), the Sino-German Center for Research Promotion (Project M-0294), and the ERC (Consolidator Grant 683107/TempoQ).
+This work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation, project numbers 447948357 and 440958198), the Sino-German Center for Research Promotion (Project M-0294), the ERC (Consolidator Grant 683107/TempoQ) and the German Ministry of Education and Research (Project QuKuK, BMBF Grant No. 16KIS1618K).
 Z.P.X. acknowledges support from the Humboldt foundation.
-J.S. acknowledges support from the House of Young Talents of the University of Siegen.
+J.S. acknowledges support from the House of Young Talents of the University of Siegen. {H.C.N. acknowledges the Unitary fund for supporting his attendance at the Wigner's friend workshop, and the participants for exciting discussions.} \onecolumngrid